u2seg/U2Seg/README.md

 ### Evaluation
 To reproduce the quantitative evaluation results in the main paper, user can following the steps below.

+#### 1. prepare the ground truth annotations
+Since the original official panoptic annotations have 53 semantic categories, while u2seg has 15 supercategories, first step run [code](https://github.com/u2seg/U2Seg/blob/main/datasets/prepare_ours/get_panoptic_anns_supercategory.py) to generate the supercategory version of groudtruth, then you will get ```panoptic_val2017_300super.json``` under the ```detectron2/datasets/datasets/panoptic_anns``` path.

+#### 2. get hungarain mapping dict
-Since we should first do the hungarian matching to map our cluter id to real cagetory id.
-We have two mode that should be execute one by one.
-The user needs to first run:
+We do the hungarian matching to map our cluter id to real cagetory id.
+The user needs to run:

 ```
 python tools/train_net.py --config-file configs/COCO-PanopticSegmentation/u2seg_eval.yaml --eval-only --eval-mode hungarian_matching --num-gpus 1
 ```
-* note that this should run only use 1 gpu.
+* note that this should be run only by using one single gpu.
 After that, a folder named ```hungarian_matching``` should be gnerated in ```./```, we provide an [example with cluter number is 300](https://drive.google.com/drive/folders/19ka73SH1mHAfflzlZpA2McWeZakLujEX?usp=sharing) we generate the user can have a quick check of the intermidate results.

-Then run a second time with:
+#### 3. get evaluation results for instance segmentation, semantic segmentation and panoptic segmentation
 ```
 python tools/train_net.py --config-file configs/COCO-PanopticSegmentation/u2seg_eval.yaml --eval-only --eval-mode eval --num-gpus 8
 ```